hicsail/opencat-pro/README.md

 > In case we want to change the server url to something else, change the **SERVER_URL** variable in config.js file under frame-server/server/config.

-6.*Note*: To get up and running on Windows, there are some prerequisites before above steps:
+6.To get up and running on Windows, there are some prerequisites before above steps:

  1. Firstly, you'll need to have either Windows Professional, Enterprise, or Education edition.
 This is because Docker for Windows require Hyper-V support, and as of yet this project has not run on Docker Toolbox.